 Keep Off Tap Water

 Stick to bottled or filtered water.
-While some locals comfortably take tap water, their tolerance levels are higher than of a visitor.
+While some locals comfortably take tap water, their tolerance levels are higher than those of a visitor.

 Be Careful When Asking For Direction